AIboy996/qrq/readme.md

 ## Features

 ### QR Code Generation

-- Convert selected **text** on web pages to QR codes via right-click menu
+- [x] Convert selected **text** on web pages to QR codes via right-click menu
-- Convert **image links** on web pages to QR codes via right-click menu
+- [x] Convert **image links** on web pages to QR codes via right-click menu
   - Note: Initially planned to encode images using base64, but due to size limitations of QR codes, only image URLs are converted
-- *(Planned)* Quick conversion of current webpage URL to QR code
+- [ ] *(Deprecated)* Quick conversion of current webpage URL to QR code
+   - This feature is no longer necessary as Chrome now includes built-in functionality for generating QR codes for the current webpage URL.

 ### QR Code Recognition

-- Recognize QR codes in web page images
+- [x] Recognize QR codes in web page images
-- *(Planned)* Recognize QR codes outside the browser
+- [ ] *(Planned)* Recognize QR codes outside the browser
+   - Due to security concerns, it is currently quite difficult to directly read local files using JavaScript in Chrome.
+Therefore, implementing this functionality requires additional permissions or must be achieved indirectly through other means, such as background services.

-- More features coming...
+More features coming...

 ## Installation